msalibian/STAT547O/Example-backfitting.md

 x <- as.matrix(x[, c('Solar.R', 'Wind', 'Temp')])
 ```

-We use all the pairwise plots to take a very quick look at the data:
+The plot below show all the pairwise scatterplots, and is a simple
+exploratory tool (note that nothing out of the ordinary is apparent in
+the data):

 ``` r
 pairs(cbind(y,x), labels=c('Ozone', colnames(x)), pch=19, col='gray30', cex=1.5)